shays10/jvmworkshop/CityRetriever/solution/Solution.md

 Even though we just requested 10 unique cities, our app used A LOT of memory over time.
 When we take a heap dump we can see that our `City` class has a lot of instances.
 (Precisely 10K instances after 10K requests)

-More over, it's "Surviving Generation" metrics keeps on growing and growing, a strong indication of a memory leak.
+Moreover, it's "Surviving Generation" metrics keeps on growing and growing, a strong indication of a memory leak.

 The root cause is that our `CityId` class implemented `hashcode` without `equals`.
-Failing to do so causes our Cache (that is based on a `HashMap`) to misbehave and basically act like a `List`, storing duplicate values.
+Failing to do so causes our Cache (that is based on a `HashMap`) to misbehave and act like a `List`, storing duplicate values.
 It fails to correctly `.get` on our map, so we end up storing all of the cities in the map until we crash with an `OutOfMemoryException`.

 Changing our `CityId` class to a `case class` will solve the issue.